Profile picture of Sandra Boone

 Biography

-Sandra Boone (she/her) is a public relations/strategic communication professional turned scholar with 15 years of experience working in higher education, nonprofit, and political settings.
+Sandra Boone (she/her) is a public relations/strategic communication professional turned PhD student with 15 years of experience working in higher education, nonprofit, and political settings.
 She most recently worked at the University of Minnesota where she managed communications for International Student and Scholar Services, the Immigration Response Team, and Housing & Residential Life.

-In addition to meeting with students in her classes and/or discussing her research, Sandra is happy to talk to undergraduate/graduate students interested in being a professional communicator or scholars wanting insight on the potential application of their work.
+In addition to meeting with students in her classes and/or discussing her research, Sandra is happy to talk to undergraduate/graduate students interested in being a professional communicator or scholars wanting insight into the potential application of their work.

 Education